UK Innovator Visa Solicitors

 As with all immigration applications, there are certain Home Office imposed requirements that have to be met to obtain a grant of leave to enter the UK via an Innovator visa.

-- the applicant has at least £50,000 in investment funds if they want to set up a new business (this requirement is not necessary if the business is already established and has been endorsed for an earlier visa).
+- Have at least £50,000 in investment funds if they want to set up a new business (this requirement is not necessary if the business is already established and has been endorsed for an earlier visa)

 What is the application process for the Innovator visa?